Ink Fish Bar Camden Market

 Ink started its journey with KERB with the idea of bringing a contemporary touch to traditional British seafood accompanied by bold eyepopping colours.
 What initially attracted me about Ink Fish Bar all those years ago was no doubt those pretty pastel-coloured mayo.
 Sadly these pretty pastel mayos are now history, but they’ve retained their theme of vibrant colours by introducing their unique pink beetroot tartare sauce.

-The Food: What We Ordered
+The Food at Ink Fish Bar: What We Ordered

 Date of visit: May 2022 & September 2016